 $1.1 Billion Dollar Judgments Against YOU for Being Part of Latest Online Scams

 scam23You may have been reading how the Attorney Generals of most states, as well as the FTC are bringing down folks peddling Acai, Google Cash, IQ Quiz, Cash for Clunkers, and other scams.
 Sanford Wallace was nailed for judgments of $873 million and $234 million for spamming Facebook and MySpace– that’s over a billion dollars against just one guy.
-I recently sat down with Steve Richter, who is President of affiliate.com, as well as the sharpest lawyer in Internet marketing, to get his thoughts.
+I recently sat down with Steve Richter, who is President of Affiliate.com, as well as the sharpest lawyer in Internet marketing, to get his thoughts.

 • You’re not safe because you’re just an affiliate: They’re going after anyone involved– any affiliates, advertisers, networks, carriers, and whoever.
 Some folks, who I won’t out here, are doing blatantly illegal things that will certainly land them behind bars.
 These folks may “think” that they’re making money, but probably aren’t factoring in the cost of getting caught.
 They’re too smart, they think– even boasting about it on Facebook, which just creates more evidence for the authorities.